 Congress Must Act to Prevent Medicare Cuts

 AMGA is a trade association leading the transformation of health care in America.
 Representing multispecialty medical groups and integrated systems of care, we advocate, educate, innovate, and empower our members to deliver the next level of high performance health.
 AMGA is the national voice promoting awareness of our members’ recognized excellence in the delivery of coordinated, high-quality, high-value care.
-More than 175,000 physicians practice in our member organizations, delivering care to one in three Americans.
+Over 177,000 physicians practice in our member organizations, delivering care to more than one in three Americans.

 Chief Communications Officer

 703.838.0033 ext.
 393